Storyflow Logo

 Should I make a digital or physical fashion mood board?

 Digital is faster, easy to revise, and simple to share, which is why most designers work digitally.
-Physical boards still win for fabric: real swatches a buyer can touch and drape.
+Physical boards still win for fabric: real swatches a buyer can touch and drape communicate weight and hand that no photo does.
 Many designers do both, a digital board for the concept and direction and a physical fabric tray for the materiality, especially for higher-end or production-bound collections.

 How do I present a fashion mood board to a buyer?

 Lead with the one-line concept, then walk the color story, the fabrics, and the silhouettes, then read the rationale that ties it to the customer.
-Present it in a clean lookbook format (Canva and Adobe are strong here), and ask for a specific reaction to the direction.
+Say the palette ratio out loud so the commercial logic lands, present it in a clean lookbook format (Canva and Adobe are strong here), and ask for a specific reaction to the direction.
 Buyers respond to a point of view and a clear customer, not just pretty images.

 How do I create a fashion mood board for free?

-Gather references in Pinterest or Shuffles for free, then build the board in a free tool: Milanote and Canva both have free tiers, and Storyflow's free plan covers unlimited boards, images, and collaboration at $0 with basic AI.
-You can run the entire eight-step process, including the AI-assisted concept, without paying, and only upgrade if you need more AI or the blueprint library.
+Gather references in Pinterest or Shuffles for free, then build the board in a free tool: Milanote and Canva both have free tiers, and Storyflow's free plan covers unlimited boards and unlimited collaboration at $0 with a trial of Storyflow AI (up to 10 generations per period).
+You can run the entire eight-step process, including an AI-assisted concept draft, without paying, and only upgrade if you need more AI (which starts at Pro) or the 200+ Story Blueprints library (which starts at Plus).

 What makes a good fashion mood board?